jaynetics/delete_recursively/README.md

 DeleteRecursively.all(Blog)
 ```

-*::all* accepts a criteria Hash to limit the action's scope, just like *ActiveRecord::delete_all*.
-It is applied to the passed model and all dependent models, so the corresponding fields must be present on all of them.
-For instance, this will delete all Blogs, Posts, and Comments created by *evil_user* in the last two days:
+*::all* accepts a criteria Hash to limit the action's scope, much like *ActiveRecord::delete_all*.
+For any model in the chain that has the corresponding columns, these criteria will limit which records are deleted.
+For instance, assuming that all our models have timestamps and a user_id, this will delete all Blogs, Posts, and Comments created by *evil_user* in the last two days:

 ```ruby
 DeleteRecursively.all(Blog, created_at: 2.days.ago..Time.now, user_id: evil_user.id)